fmogensen/investment-platform/README.md

 - Average cost basis calculation for multiple purchases
 - Transaction history tracking with timestamps

-### ✅ Market Data Integration
+### ✅ Market Data Integration - REAL DATA ONLY
+- **NO SAMPLE/DEMO DATA** - All data comes from real market APIs
+- Multi-provider support with automatic failover
-- Real-time stock quotes from Alpha Vantage API
+- Real-time stock quotes from Twelve Data, Alpha Vantage, and Finnhub
 - Automatic price updates every 60 seconds
-- Caching system to optimize API usage
+- Smart caching system to optimize API usage
-- Support for multiple data providers (Alpha Vantage, Finnhub, RapidAPI)
+- Admin panel for API configuration and monitoring

 ### ✅ Search & Discovery
 - Search stocks and ETFs by symbol or company name